SSDI Congenital Disorder Listings: Complete Category 10 Guide

 What are the different types of ssdi congenital disorder listings: complete category 10 guide?

-TL;DR: Category 10 covers non-mosaic Down syndrome (10.06), which is the only condition in this category with a specific listing.
+Category 10 covers non-mosaic Down syndrome (10.06), which is the only condition in this category with a specific listing.
 Non-mosaic Down syndrome is considered automatically disabling with confirmation through karyotype analysis.
 This is one of the simplest listings to meet because diagnosis alone qualifies.
+It is also a Compassionate Allowance condition.

 How to Use This Guide?